karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Helper/LightKitAdminHelper/getLkaPlanetNameByPlanet.md

-Returns the lka planet name correspongind to the given $planet.
+Returns the lka planet name corresponding to the given $planet.